artikandri/course-scheduling-2021/README.md

 Final project for Advanced Topics in Artificial Intelligence class, 1st semester in Politechnika Wrocławska, Fall 2021.
 Joint project by Argi K Candri (@artikandri) and Teddy Ferdinan (@teddy-f-47) in group 5.
+The idea was to build an optimal course schedule with Genetic Algorithm (GA) and Particle Swarm Optimization (PSO) algorithm.

 Datasets were acquired from 2 sources:
 1. Unitime
    Our main reference.
 Chosen file: LLR: Large Lecture Room Problem dataset, Fall 2007 (pu-fal07-llr) Processed into 4 separate datasets: courses.csv, instructors.csv, rooms.csv, timeslots.csv